The History of Israel: A Five-Part Series

 After the Second Temple falls in 70 CE, the Jewish story shifts from sovereignty to survival – and Zion becomes a memory carried through exile.
 This episode traces the path from the Bar Kokhba revolt and Rome’s crushing response to the rise of rabbinic Judaism, the Talmud, and the rituals that kept Jerusalem alive in daily Jewish life.

-As the modern world takes shape, the Jewish longing for Zion turns political.
-In Part 3, Noam explores how Zionism becomes a bold answer to an ancient question: what would it mean to go home?
+The Jewish longing for Zion turns political.
+In Part 3, Noam explores how Zionism becomes a bold answer to an age-old question: what would it mean to go home?
+By 1948, that question was no longer hypothetical.
+Learn about Herzl, Weizmann, Jabotinsky, Ben Gurion.
+Explore the roots of the Arab-Israeli conflict.
+And discover how an ancient dream collided with modern upheavals to birth Israel as we know it today.

 Israel is born with institutions already in place — but immediately faces war, scarcity, and the task of turning ideology into governance.
 This episode follows the young state as it absorbs refugees, invents a shared culture, fights wars, and grapples with a founding myth that helps build the country but suppresses memory, grief, and difference.

-In the finale on the Jewish people’s ancient relationship to the Land of Israel, we move into the modern era, when Israel’s deepest challenges emerged not only from its borders but from within its own society.
+In the finale on the Jewish people’s ancient relationship to the Land of Israel, we move into the modern era, when Israel’s deepest challenges emerged not only from outside its borders, but from within its own society.
 Noam traces the political, social, and moral upheavals that reshaped the country, carrying the story into the tensions of recent decades and the trauma and solidarity of October 7th.